How to Open WIM Files on Mac

 What Alternatives Exist for Opening WIM on Mac?

-The command line tool wimlib (installable via Homebrew) provides WIM extraction on Mac through Terminal commands.
-7-Zip also supports WIM files but does not have a native Mac GUI.
-UnFox offers a graphical alternative that requires no command line knowledge, no Homebrew installation, and no configuration.
-Drag the WIM file onto the app and extract.
+The command line tool wimlib (installable via Homebrew with "brew install wimlib") provides comprehensive WIM extraction on Mac through Terminal commands and supports advanced features like image listing and selective extraction.
+7-Zip also supports WIM files but does not have a native Mac GUI, requiring either a command line port or Wine compatibility layer.
+UnFox offers a graphical alternative that requires no command line knowledge, no Homebrew installation, and no configuration steps.
+Drag the WIM file onto the app window and click Extract.
+For users who need to modify WIM files (adding or removing images), wimlib provides capabilities beyond extraction, but for the common task of simply accessing files inside a WIM image, UnFox is the fastest path from download to extracted files.

 Frequently Asked Questions